 Hotels in the Maldives

 There are so many islands and local guest houses to choose from.
-We went with Liberty Guest House on Mahibadhoo island.
+We went to Liberty Guest House on Mahibadhoo island.
 We chose this because a friend already has stayed there and said it was great, it was rated as the top ten guest houses in the Maldives by TripAdvisor with excellent reviews, and it was only 1.5 hours from the capital with a speedboat, so we didn’t have to pay an extra $500 each for a seaplane to get to the island.

 Prices per night vary, depending on peak or non-peak season.
 We spent around $75 USD per night (including breakfast) in peak season.